-- ii. relying on Willis' analysis in communications from it as well as the Renewal Report [WIL.500.005.1841] and the updated Renewal Report [WIL.500.005.1938] in respect of the adequacy of the proposed insurance coverage and the fact that Willis had not drawn to his attention any inadequacies in coverage (affidavit of Michael Stanelos sworn 29 June 2017, paras 143-145); - iii. expecting that, had Willis identified any significant gaps in cover during the period, they would have been drawn to IOOF's attention in the context of the 2014/2015 renewal (affidavit of Michael Stanelos sworn 29 June 2017, para 152); and - iv. relying on Willis to raise exclusion 3.11 of the 2014/2015 AXIS Policy, and its potential operation, with him (affidavit of Michael Stanelos sworn 29 June 2017, para 152); and - 2) Mr Gary Riordan relying upon what he was told by Willis in respect of the 2010/2011 renewal of IOOF's professional indemnity insurance about the scope of coverage AXIS was providing to IOOF (including its subsidiaries such as AET), and resultantly only focusing on changes either to the nature of IOOF's businesses or to the wordings of AXIS' policies rather than considering the adequacy of AXIS' coverage from scratch (affidavit of Gary Riordan sworn 4 July 2017, para 68). - J) Not arranging for Willis or some other broker to be retained to provide the full scope of services set out in its tender, including the insurable risk review service and related consequential services referred to in the Willis tender. - K) Not ensuring that its own risk identification and reporting systems were sufficiently comprehensive, reliable and utilised for the purposes of identifying insurable risks at insurance renewal time. - L) Instructing Willis to proceed to place or renew insurance with AXIS without having taken the above steps. - M) Instructing Willis that IOOF had undertaken an internal review of the policy wording for the AXIS policy and had satisfied itself that the policy wording was suitable for the needs of IOOF and its subsidiaries, save for the terms and exclusions that IOOF listed for Willis and instructed it to raise with AXIS.
+- ii. relying on Willis' analysis in communications from it as well as the Renewal Report [WIL.500.005.1841] and the updated Renewal Report [WIL.500.005.1938] in respect of the adequacy of the proposed insurance coverage and the fact that Willis had not drawn to his attention any inadequacies in coverage (affidavit of Michael Stanelos sworn 29 June 2017, paras 143-145); - iii. expecting that, had Willis identified any significant gaps in cover during the period, they would have been drawn to IOOF's attention in the context of the 2014/2015 renewal (affidavit of Michael Stanelos sworn 29 June 2017, para 152); and - iv. relying on Willis to raise exclusion 3.11 of the 2014/2015

+(affidavit of Michael Stanelos sworn 29 June 2017, para

+152); and - 2) Mr Gary Riordan relying solely upon what he was told by Willis in respect of the 2010/2011 renewal of IOOF's professional indemnity insurance about the scope of coverage AXIS was providing to IOOF (including its subsidiaries such as AET), and resultantly only focussing on changes either to the nature of IOOF's businesses or to the wordings of AXIS' policies rather than considering the adequacy of AXIS' coverage from scratch (affidavit of Gary Riordan sworn 4 July 2017, para 68).